tristankleyn/which.dolphin/delphinID/README.md

 | Tursiops truncatus | 0.20 | 0.45 | 0.81 |
 | **All species** | **0.30** | **0.57** | **0.76** |

-## DIY: Train your own delphinID classifiers
+## Train your own delphinID classifiers
 The R and Python scripts described above can be used to train and test your own delphinID classifier models through the following steps:

 1. Make sure the latest versions of ([R](https://cran.r-project.org/)) and ([Python](https://www.python.org/downloads/)) are installed on your device.